 Not all banks will be privatised, says Sitharaman as over 10 lakh employees continue strike

-The Union finance minister said the central government will ensure that the interest of every banking employee was ‘absolutely protected’.
+The Union finance minister said the central government will ensure that the interests of every banking employee was ‘absolutely protected’.

 Union Finance Minister Nirmala Sitharaman on Tuesday tried to assuage the fears of bank employees, who have launched a countrywide stir against the Centre’s policies.
 The minister assured them that not all state-owned banks will be privatised under the central government’s disinvestment plan.